sigasi/sigasi_insights/content/opinion/design-creation.md

 The type-time compiler has to be very fast, so it does not perform a full analysis.
 In order to provide even more feedback about your code, Sigasi uses an external compiler for a full analysis.
 The external compiler is called as soon as you *save* the file, which is still a lot sooner than with a traditional flow.

-Watch this video about catching errors at type-time and save-time: [/screencasts/save_time_compilation]
+Watch this video about catching errors at type-time and save-time: [Save-time compilation](/screencasts/save_time_compilation)

 ## Dealing with VHDL's verbosity